New York Truck Accident Attorneys

 In some cases, you may also file a claim against a trucking firm if the employee was negligent and therefore contributed to the accident.
 Such a case may arise if there was a safety policy that the company overlooked and failed to implement, including a thorough check of their drivers’ driving records before hiring.
 Failure to run checks may amount to negligence, and the company may be held liable.

 In such cases, companies are mostly held liable for the injuries suffered by the claimant.
 Insurance policies for trucking companies involve high limits, which means that they are usually in a better position to settle such claims financially.
-Our New York personal injury attorneys will help you pick the most viable option for your case.
+Our New York personal injury attorneys will help you pick the most viable option for your truck accident case.

 Establishing the Cause of a Truck Accident